orionaskatu/stable-diffusion-webui/README.md

 Easy install script:
 `bash <(wget -qO- https://raw.githubusercontent.com/orionaskatu/stable-diffusion-webui/master/install.sh)`

-The default directory is `/home/username/`
+The default installation directory for stable-diffusion is `/home/username/diffusion`.
+Miniconda will be installed in `/home/username/miniconda`.
-If you want to install somewhere else, just put the path in parameter (without trailing slash) like: `bash install.sh /opt`
+If you want to install stable-diffusion somewhere else, just put the path in parameter (without trailing slash) like: `bash install.sh /opt`.

 ## Features